 - Northwest Federation Mineralogical Society: The Northwest Federation of Mineralogical Societies, Inc. is a member of the American Federation of Mineralogical Societies.
 It was founded in 1938, and one of the original four founders of the AFMS in 1947.
 It encompasses the Northwest region of the United States, including Alaska and consists of about 70 member clubs with over 4400 total members.

-- NARG – North America Research Group: The mission of the North American Research Group (MARG) is to encourage responsible stewardship of earth’s paleontological resources, promote scientific research, communication, and public education.
+- NARG – North America Research Group: The mission of the North America Research Group (NARG) is to encourage responsible stewardship of earth’s paleontological resources, promote scientific research, communication, and public education.
 The group sponsors extensive training, classes, field trips, research, and workshops in the Pacific Northwest and around the country on earth science and study.

 - Washington State Mineral Council